devkingsDevs/devkingsDevs/README.md

 - 🌱 We're currently learning **PHP, Flutter, Node JS**

-- 👨‍💻 All of my projects are available at [https://github.com/devkingsDevs/](https://github.com/devkingsDevs/)
+- 👨‍💻 All of our projects are available at [https://github.com/devkingsDevs/](https://github.com/devkingsDevs/)

 - 📫 How to reach me **info.devkings@gmail.com**